-The South stands out as adopting general incorporation statutes later than the other regions.
-There were no early adopters in the South, and the first general act there was Georgia's of 1847.
+Fig. 5.1 Adoption of general incorporation acts by states and territories first general act there was Georgia's of 1847.
 As with the Midwest, most of the South's general acts were introduced in the 1850s, and ultimately general incorporation became the norm in the region.
 By 1860 all but one of the Southern states had made the transition.